General

 Victor Panaretos, Chair (Switzerland, until Feb 2020)

-• The fourth Ethel Newbold Prize was awarded to Marloes Maathuis at the ISI World Statistics Congress 2021 in The Hague.
+• 2021: Marloes Maathuis (ETH Zürich), awarded at the ISI World Statistics Congress 2021, The Hague (virtual).

 Past meetings sponsored by the Bernoulli Society: